 Computer Organization And Architecture

 The instruction cycle is the time required by the CPU to execute one single instruction.
-The instruction cycle is also commonly referred to as machine cycle but there is a difference between these two CPU operations.
+The instruction cycle is the basic operation of the CPU which consist of three steps.

 The computer system’s main function is to execute the program.
 The computer program consist of set of instructions .
 The central processing unit ( CPU ) is responsible to execute these program instructions.

-Let us first start by understanding the some basic fundamental important concepts necessary to understand how instruction cycle works.
+Let us first start with some basic fundamental important concepts necessary to understand how instruction cycle works.

 Computer Organization And Architecture